EpicBrainUser/python-booklet/python_booklet.typ

 == Recursion (part 2)
-Since no variables can be mutated, we instead use recursion, which is when functions call themselves, to get a kind of iteration. \
+Since no #glspl("var") can be mutated, we instead use recursion, which is when functions call themselves, to get a kind of iteration. \

 As I mentioned earlier, recursion when not used properly is risky as it can go on forever filling up the call stack until it breaks your program.\
 To avoid this, we must always have a termination in the recursion, with a terminal case:\